SofaDefrost/SofaGym/examples/tutorials/CartPole/CartPole_Tutorial.md

 ## Observations

-After applying the action to the simulation scene and calculating the retured reward, the new state of the environment must also be returned.
+After applying the action to the simulation scene and calculating the returned reward, the new state of the environment must also be returned.
 To do this, it is required to define a `getState` function to get and calculate the new state and return it.
 As discussed in step 1, the CartPole environment's state at each step consists of 4 values of the cart's x position and velocity, and the pole's angle and angular velocity.
 We can simply get the cart's state from the SOFA scene `cart` object, and we can use the method we previously defined in the Reward class to get the pole's state.

 ```python
 def getState(rootNode):